-Please answer the following questions:

-(1) If there is a sibling discount what is the percentage?
-50%

-(2) If any family pays more than 10% of their gross income for child care, please complete and attach the justification form that explains how the fees will not limit parent access to services.
-N/A
+Please answer the following questions: (1) If there is a sibling discount what is the percentage?
+Yes, 50% (2) If any family pays more than 10% of their gross income for child care, please complete and attach the justification form that explains how the fees will not limit parent access to services.
+N/A No family will pay more than 10% of their gross income.

-2021 Povertly Level (FPL) effective January 13, 2021 LIHEAP IM 2020-02 State Median Income Estimates
+2022 Povertly Level (FPL) effective Ji Jan.
+12, 2022 LIHEAP IM 2021-03 State Median Income Estimates